ClJarvis/BuildIt/README.md

 ## Summary

 Track time and materials used to build costumes.
 Either to track for personal projects or to track a contracted build for a client.
-This will be a CRUD app built with C#, CSS, HTML5, Json, and ASP>NET MVC.
+This will be a CRUD app built with C#, CSS, HTML5, JSON, and ASP.NET MVC.
 ## Basic Features

 1. User will be able to register for Build It.